 "Commander Corry and his crew discover a massive body of water flowing in the middle of space.
 Investigating, they learn that criminals on Mars are in the process of stealing of Earth's water unless the planet's government pays them an extraordinary ransom."

 On this day in 1955 (in the United Kingdom), The Invisible Man aired "Picnic With Death."
-This served as the fifth episode in the program's first season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the fifth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Peter's existence as an invisible man becomes public knowledge, while Sally's friend needs help when her stepfather plots to kill her mother."